Sean B. Carroll: Career

 Carroll has published extensively on evolutionary developmental biology ("evo-devo"), studying the evolution of regulatory modules that specify body parts and patterns.
 Carroll is an investigator for the Howard Hughes Medical Institute.
 In 1987, Carroll set up a laboratory at the University of Wisconsin-Madison "focused on understanding how genes get used in different ways to generate the diversity of form that we see".
 The Laboratory of Cell and Molecular Biology lists Carroll's interests as "Genetic control of body pattern in fruit flies, butterflies, and other animals".
 Carroll's team has shown, in a series of papers, how the activation of genes during the embryonic stages of the Drosophila fruit fly controls the development of its wings.
 The team has been searching for the butterfly's counterparts of these genes.

 In 2010, he was named vice-president for science education of the Howard Hughes Medical Institute.
 In 2011, the HHMI launched a documentary film initiative to produce science features for television, to which Carroll was appointed as one of the executive producers.
 In 2012, Carroll founded HHMI Tangled Bank Studios.
 In 2012, a film produced by this studio called The Day the Mesozoic Died retraced the investigation that led to the discovery of the asteroid collision that triggered the mass extinction at the end of that Era.
 The film was introduced by Carroll at a National Teacher's Conference.

 Carroll was an executive producer of The Farthest, a film about the Voyager program, which won the Emmy in 2018 for outstanding science and technology documentary.
 Carroll was an executive producer of the 2022 Oscar-nominated documentary All That Breathes, which won the best documentary award at the Cannes Film Festival.

 Carroll is a proponent of the extended evolutionary synthesis.

 Since 2013, Carroll has been listed on the Advisory Council of the National Center for Science Education.

 From September 2009 to March 2013, he wrote a column for The New York Times called "Remarkable Creatures", where he discussed findings in animal evolution.

 Awards

 In 2012, he was awarded the Benjamin Franklin Medal in Life Science from the Franklin Institute "for proposing and demonstrating that the diversity and multiplicity of animal life is largely due to the different ways that the same genes are regulated rather than to mutation of the genes themselves."

-In 2016, he was awarded the Lewis Thomas Prize at Rockefeller University.
+In 2016, he was awarded the Lewis Thomas Prize by Rockefeller University.